- Why fashion tech, ag tech and auto tech are likely to breed more impact unicorns in Spain.

 Being super excited about this slightly greener unicorn to multiply, I am thinking that maybe Jobandtalent (unicorn status 2021) could also be said to be an Impact unicorn-ish, for supporting the UN's Sustainable development goal 8 Decent work.
 What do you think?

 In any case, Spain now has at least one impact unicorn.
 Probably two.
 That is huge.
-In this post I am exploring two additional candidates, short-term and long-term.
+In this post I am exploring two additional candidates, short-term and long-term, making it 3 Spanish impact unicorns altogether.

 National, Entrepreneurial DNA matters for unicorn creation